Archiv für die Kategorie Filmproduktion

 01. März 2010 | Sprung ins kalte Wasser … Jumping in at the Deep End

-Veröffentlicht in Animation, Brainpower, Character Development, Durchhalten!, Employee of the Day, Filmproduktion, Produktionstagebuch, Spaß mit den Tags , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , am März 1, 2010 von trickfilmgestalter
+Posted in Animation, Brainpower, Character Development, Durchhalten!, Employee of the Day, Filmproduktion, Produktionstagebuch, Spaß with tags , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , on März 1, 2010 by trickfilmgestalter

 Momentan stecken wir in Software-Evaluation… auf der Suche nach dem optimalen Animationswerkzeug.
 Nachdem wir diesbezüglich in Photoshop schon einiges durchexerziert haben (was übrigens nicht so unpraktikabel war, wie man vielleicht meinen könnte), naht nun unweigerlich der Punkt, da wir für für die Animation ein eigenes Programm benötigen – sprich eines, in dem man so animieren kann wie an einem klassischen Leuchttisch mit Papier, Bleistift, Drehscheibe und Unterlicht.
 Was das angeht, sind wir noch komplett unbeleckt und springen ins kalte Wasser.
 Wir haben uns mal die Demoversion von TV Paint angeschaut… und gelangen nach Herumprobieren, Herumfluchen und einigen Fingerübungen zu folgenden Zwischenergebnissen (das erste Studienjahr Filmhochschule lässt grüßen):